 Over the last few years Nick has worked exetensively with the Royal Shakespeare Company.
-In 2011 he was in Cardenio, The City Madam, and Marat/Sade, and for the World Shakespeare Festival, the following year, he played Sir Toby Belch in Twelfth Night, Gonzalo in The Tempest and Egeon in The Comedy of Errors.Before returning to the RSC for Wolf Hall in the autumn of 2013, Nick was in one of the last episodes of Poirot and went to the Sheffield’s Crucible Theatre, for The History Boys.
+In 2011 he was in Cardenio, The City Madam, and Marat/Sade, and for the World Shakespeare Festival, in the following year, he played Sir Toby Belch in Twelfth Night, Gonzalo in The Tempest and Egeon in The Comedy of Errors.Before returning to the RSC for Wolf Hall in the autumn of 2013, Nick was in one of the last episodes of Poirot and went to the Sheffield’s Crucible Theatre, for The History Boys.
 A film he made that year, Pleasure Islandwas recently released.
+A Dark Reflection, made in the same year, is now available on FlixPremiere and in the US under the title Flight 313.
+The Conspiracy.
 Nick also played the irascible New Yorker, Ben Lyon, in The Lyons at the Menier Chocolate Factory.Wolf Hall and Bring up the Bodiesopened to rave reviews in Stratford before transferring to London’s Aldwych Theatre, from where they transferred successfully for a fifteen week run on Broadway.
 Nick’s Broadway Blog can be read here.
-Nick is currently in Platonov, one of the plays in the acclaimed Young Chekhov trilogy which transferred from the Chichester Festival Theatre to the National Theatre, and which will be playing in repertoire until 8th October.Nick’s book On Bard Duty, about Shakespeare, Stratford and working at the RSC, is available on Amazon.
+Nick’s last theatre appearance was in Platonov, one of the plays in the acclaimed Young Chekhov trilogy, which transferred from Chichester to the National Theatre until October.
+He is currently preparing a third series of Murder Maps, a series he presents for Yesterday TV, available outside the UK on Netflix.Nick’s book On Bard Duty, about Shakespeare, Stratford and working at the RSC, is available on Amazon.
 Click here for a reader review, or click on the cover picture, left, to purchase a copy.